 Opening and ministerial keynotes

-Ministerial keynotes from selected African ministries of petroleum, including the ministers of petroleum and energy of Nigeria, Equatorial Guinea, South Sudan, Sudan.
+Ministerial keynotes from selected African ministries of petroleum, including the ministers of petroleum and energy of Equatorial Guinea and South Sudan.

 10:30 - 11:00